sonatype-nexus-community/nexus-repository-conan/README.md

 If everything checks out, the bundle for Conan should be available in the `target` folder

+#### Build with Docker

+`docker build -t nexus-repository-conan:0.0.1 .`

+#### Run as a Docker container

+`docker run -d -p 8081:8081 --name nexus nexus-repository-conan:0.0.1`

+For further information like how to persist volumes check out [the GitHub repo for our official image](https://github.com/sonatype/docker-nexus3).

+The application will now be available from your browser at http://localhost:8081

 ## Using Conan With Nexus Repository Manager 3

 [We have detailed instructions on how to get started here!](docs/CONAN_USER_DOCUMENTATION.md)